 - Comprehensive Health Insurance: In order to enroll in one of these plans, it must be enrollment period.
 Open enrollment begins on November 1, 2018 for 2019 coverage.
 However, if you have a qualifying life event, then you can apply outside of the enrollment period.
 Qualifying life events include loss of health insurance coverage, moving to a different state, the birth of a child, change in marital status, death of an immediate family member, or separating from the military.

-USAA Dental and Vision Insurance
+USAA Dental Insurance and Vision Insurance

 USAA offers both dental and vision insurance plans, in every state.